FOR FOREIGN AMATEUR RADIO LICENSEES

 (4) When your Japanese amateur radio license is granted, it will be forwarded to your Japanese mailing address stated in item 6 of station information (JARL-96-04).

 (5) You may use JARL's address for item 7of station information (JARL-96-04), if you choose mobile/portable station, and you can receive your license at JARL's office in Tokyo by presenting your passport or any other kind of ID.
-In this case, please state 'HOLD MY LICENSE AT JARL' in item 6.
+In this case, please state 'HOLD MY LICENSE AT JARL' in item 6, and add 300 Yen annual spectrum utilization fee to your payment.

 (6) Revised fees payable for station license, effective July 1, 2009, are: 50W or less, Yen 4,300 (mobile/portable station); more than 50W but not more than 200W, Yen 8,100 (fixed station only)